DevalSam/infra-observe-logging/README.md

 infrastrcuture observability and logging as code

-Here we have detailed descriptions of how small network infrastucture which is built using terraform just to serve as an object for observability
+Here we have a detailed description of a small network infrastucture which is built using terraform just to serve as an object for observability

 Then also the setup for monitoring, logging, security and what not using ansible playbooks